liquidovski/unofficial-proton-wiki/TroubleshootingDIY.md

 - Look for the ProtonUp-Qt desktop item in your applications menu.

--Type `protonup-qt` into your terminal.
+- Type `protonup-qt` into your terminal.

 Flatpak usage: